KARNATISAITHARUN/documentation/using-ocular/getting-started/ocular-memory-size.md

 ## Automating the Provision of Your Servers

-Use the following script to automate the provision of your servers
+Before starting ShiftLeft Ocular to examine a specific application or application version, use the following script to estimate the required memory size

 ```
 ./ocular.sh --script scripts/memory-recommendation.sc --params artifactPath=subjects/(<inputPath>